we2seek/webapp-template/README.md

-### webapp-template
+### webapp-quickstart
-My "The wheel reinvention" in basic angular webapp.
-At the moment this is a ready-for-use angular app.
+Ready-for-use developer's website template w/ already configured angular, angular-bootstrap and bootstrap.
+I hope this save some time for someone who want to start develop site from scratch...

 ### Installation
-1. After cloning this repo: `npm install`
+After cloning this repo just type `npm start` and enjoy the magic!
-2. Then `bower install`
-3. And finally run app with `gulp` command